ChrisWhealy/HFVL/README.md

 This repository contains all necessary files for creating and running files defined in this language.

 Example visualizations have also been provided for the SHA-1, SHA-2 256 and SHA-3 256 algorithms, called`SHA1`, `SHA2`, and `SHA3` respectively.
-Within these files, there are link to sub-visualization files that allow you to see the internal processing steps with each algorithm.
+Within these files, there are links to sub-visualization files that allow you to see the internal processing steps within each algorithm.

 ## Usage